 My tone poem for orchestra, Chiron: The Teacher of Heroes - inspired by Holst's The Planets - will be premiered as part of the Cambridge Science Festival by the Cambridge Graduate Orchestra, with whom I'm Composer in Association this season!
 Premiered by CGO under Benedict Collins-Rice, Sunday 18th March, 8pm; West Road Concert Hall, Cambridge;

-New work for a cappella SATB will be featured as the Palm Sunday Communion Motet at St. Michael's, Cornhill, London; Sunday 25th March, 11am;
+In Remembrance of Me for a cappella SATB will be featured as the Palm Sunday Communion Motet at St. Michael's, Cornhill, London; Sunday 25th March, 11am;

-Phosphorus for solo guzheng - premiere recording with Zilan Liao and Psappha in Manchester on Monday 30th April, for release on Psappha's YouTube Channel;
+Sepia for solo guzheng - premiere recording with Zilan Liao and Psappha in Manchester on Monday 30th April, for release on Psappha's YouTube Channel;

 Magnificat and Nunc Dimittis for SATB choir and organ; Monday 14th May, 6pm, St Michael's Cornhill, London.